LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs: Implementation Details

 \subsection{Settings for Downstream Tasks}

 For fine-tuning on node-level tasks, we adopt the standard practice of constructing subgraph inputs~\citep{kong2024gofa}.
 Specifically, for a given target node, we expand its neighborhood to form an ego-graph, which is then fed into the model.
-Furthermore, to provide task-specific context, the query itself is introduced as a special `prompt node' within this subgraph, which is connected to all the other nodes.
+Furthermore, to provide task-specific context, the query itself is introduced as a special `prompt node' within this subgraph, which is connected to all other nodes.
 To control input length, we set a maximum subgraph size and randomly subsample neighbors when the expansion exceeds this threshold.
 Unless otherwise specified, all downstream experiments are conducted with the RAMP model pre-trained on Qwen-2.5-7B-Instruct, using two message-passing rounds and a compression ratio of $\rho\!=\!0.1$.

 During fine-tuning, we apply LoRA with rank~$\!=\!64$, $\alpha\!=\!64$, and dropout~$\!=\!0.1$.
 We use early stopping with a patience of 3 epochs, based on validation accuracy.
 The prompt templates we use for fine-tuning are displayed in Sec.~\ref{sec:prompt_template}.
-All experiments are conducted on 16 NVIDIA A100 GPUs.
+All experiments are conducted on 16 NVIDIA A100 GPUs with a fixed random seed, producing deterministic results on identical hardware; we therefore report single-run numbers.